Read-The-Question/rtq-review/apps/docs-web/docs/architecture/fumadocs-architecture.md

 ## Live updates and production builds

-The development command uses Next.js Webpack mode.
-Fumadocs makes each selected Markdown file a compilation dependency, and Webpack watches those dependencies.
-Saving an allowlisted document invalidates its compiled page and updates a connected development browser without copying content, running a generation command, or restarting the application.

-The current Turbopack integration can initially read the external source but did not reliably invalidate the rendered page after an external edit during the proof of fit.
-For that reason both the development and production scripts explicitly select supported Webpack mode.
-No custom filesystem watcher exists.
+The development command uses Next.js' default Turbopack mode.
+Its filesystem root is the common `Read-The-Question` directory, which contains the docs app and every selected sibling repository.
+Without this boundary Turbopack can read content discovered by the Fumadocs macro but cannot reliably track an external file as a watched dependency.

+Fumadocs already supplies the required development watcher.
+It registers each configured collection, filters events through that collection's explicit file patterns, regenerates its generated source index after additions, renames, or deletions, coalesces overlapping regeneration work, reports initialization failures, prevents duplicate initialization, and closes the watcher when the process exits.
+Next.js tracks the compiled Markdown modules and sends its normal development refresh to connected browsers after invalidation.
+A custom watcher, server-sent-event route, and client refresh component would duplicate those responsibilities, so none are present.

+Only `README.md` and `docs/**/*.md` enter the Fumadocs collections.
+Changes to dependency folders, build output, agent instructions, planning files, and other unrelated Markdown do not alter content or navigation.
+The sources are always read from the active local working trees; there is no branch catalogue, version history, snapshot, or copied content.

+The production command retains the known-good Webpack path because the current Fumadocs macro loader did not complete under the Turbopack production build in this environment.
+This does not affect Turbopack development live reload.
-A production build is different: `generateStaticParams()` enumerates the configured pages and Next.js emits static documentation at build time.
-A long-running `next start` process does not observe later working-tree edits.
+`generateStaticParams()` enumerates the configured pages and Next.js emits static documentation at build time.
+A long-running `next start` process does not observe later working-tree edits, so production freshness requires a new build and deployment.

-Production freshness therefore requires a new build and deployment, or a later approved runtime compilation and invalidation design.
-Development live reload must not be mistaken for production runtime synchronization.
+The automated `test:live-reload` integration check starts the development server on an available local port and exercises a unique temporary file in the external `rtq-env/docs` source.
+It verifies additions, content changes, renames, deletions, and both page and navigation invalidation, with cleanup in a `finally` block.

 ## Validation checklist